Creating a Patch

 Instead, we can use a friendlier name.
 The patch has specific metadata fields for the developer and library (see 2) so a good patch name might be something simple, like “Violin 1 Core Techniques”.

-- The color of the patch as shown in Catalog and Patches views; purely cosmetic.
+The color of the patch as shown in Catalog and Patches views; purely cosmetic.
+Newly created articulations will use this color by default.

-- Whether this patch is a favorite and used often.
-Can also be changed in the Catalog and Patches views by clicking on the star.
+Whether this patch is a favorite and used often.
+Can also be changed in the Catalog and Patches views by right-clicking.

 Groups are like playlists in iTunes.
 They are user-defined collections of patches.
 You could group all the patches you use frequently on a specific project, for ease of access.
 Or make an “Epic Percussion” group that holds all your favorite patches for larger-than-life drums.